What’s With The Banana Peels On The South Orleans Rotary?

 “I assumed it was some kind of a protest,” Holbrook said.

-Meanwhile, the Orleans Improvement Association privately raised more than $400,000 to create and install “Wind Dance,” the 13.5-foot-tall weathered steel structure designed by Chatham artist Tom Odell.
+Meanwhile, the Orleans Improvement Association privately raised $47,500 to create and install “Wind Dance,” the 13.5-foot-tall weathered steel structure designed by Chatham artist Tom Odell.
 Nancy Jorgensen of the association said she’s heard more criticism about the amount of concrete used in the new rotary than the sculpture itself.

 “It is disappointing and it is childish, and it’s unfortunate,” she said of the littering in the rotary, adding that the association will continue to work with the town on future projects.